 The dashboard presents country data collected from the Central Statistics Office.
 The data covers: provincial population projections, employment statistics – type and institutional sector of employment.
 Survey data on the sources and type of energy used for cooking, which covers the 2010 and 2015 results.

 From the Central statistics population projections, all the 10 provinces are expected to have a gradual growth in population.
 For instance Lusaka province is expected to have over 5 million people by 2035.
 North Western province is expected to have the least number of people with a projected value of over 1.3 million people.

-Energy sources for cooking, what about other utilization?
+Energy sources for cooking – what about other utilization?

 On average, reliance on electricity as a form of energy is uncontested.
-But on the other hand, other sources of energy such as Kerosene, usage of torch in households is quite prevalent.
+Although on the other hand, other sources of energy such as Kerosene, usage of torch in households is quite prevalent.
 For instance, the 2010 survey, had kerosene accounting for 27.2%, edging electricity which accounted for 21.6%.

 What opportunities can be explored in overcoming electricity dependency as the main source of energy?